ASchmidt1024/articles/angular/testing/angular-e2e-testing.md

 npm run e2e
 ```

+In your console you should see something similiar like the following output.

+![npm run e2e - console output][14]

+Do you see the green successfully passed test message?
 Magic!
 Awesome.
 At this point it makes fun.
 And if all test successful passed you will love your job.

 ---